 Truck Paris and detail, 1963, acrylic on canvas with object.

-Hidden behind a door and against a wall in the studio of my friend, the artist Angela Valeria, in Brooklyn, NY
+Hidden behind a door and against a wall in the studio of my friend, the artist Angela Valeria, American born 1940.
+Brooklyn, NY

 Goodbye and detail, tempera with pencil on hardboard, 2008.